9 Genius Ways to Use a Pizza Stone (Besides Cooking a Pizza)

 Cook off frozen foods

 You can use a pizza stone to heat frozen foods, and it’s actually the ideal apparatus because the stone helps absorb those pesky ice crystals; other baking equipment simply can’t do that!
+You might want to look at how to clean your pizza stone properly to keep it fresh.
 Keep in mind that you shouldn’t preheat the stone when preparing frozen foods—the drastic change in temperature can damage your frozen bread dough or fries.
 Here’s how to reheat fries so they’re as good as Day 1.

 Whip up some quesadillas